-- Show that you understand how to create a successful, effective composition using design elements and principles. - Your drawing must communicate your ideas and feelings.
-Use your materials, techniques and design principles to communicate with the viewer. - The medium you choose can be very significant and meaningful.
-For example, Joseph Beuys chose to draw with chemicals on paper.
-Explain your reasoning behind the media and materials you choose to work with. - Show awareness of conceptual links between: your drawing, the theme and your Final Artwork. - Your sources must be original, transformed and acknowledged.
-You should generate your own sources. - Attempt something difficult.
-Challenge yourself. - Show evidence of 1 (one) month to 6 (six) weeks' worth of work. - Be innovative.
-This applies to your thinking and to the way you choose and use your materials. - For process drawing, your drawings must lead to the Examination Artwork (and not be a random drawing done for its own sake.) - For end product drawing, your drawing should be a larger, more fully resolved drawing showing the interesting content you have developed that links to the Examination Artwork.
-It may be a series of smaller drawings a diptych, triptych or poliptych. - Demonstrate great skill in your use of medium whether pencil, charcoal, pastel, watercolour or non-traditional drawing medium. - Show that you have your own individual way of working: show that you have developed your own language of drawing.
+Show that you understand how to create a successful, effective composition using design elements and principles.

+Your drawing must communicate your ideas and feelings.
+Use your materials, techniques and design principles to communicate with the viewer.

+The medium you choose can be very significant and meaningful.
+(For example, Paul Emmanuel draws by scratching and scraping into dark photographic paper that has been exposed to light.)
+Explain your reasoning behind the media and materials you choose to work with.

+NB: Your drawing must be a drawing, developed from some form of marking or scarifying a surface in a mostly-dry manner and not some other art form.
+If you choose to make a drawing that does not conform to this understanding, then you must explain your motivation for doing so and describe how your work counts as drawing in your Visual Journal.
+Omission of such an explanation where required will inevitably result in penalisation.

+Show awareness of conceptual links between: your drawing, the theme and your Final Artwork.

+Your sources must be original, transformed and acknowledged.
+You should generate your own sources.

+Attempt something difficult.
+Challenge yourself.

+Show evidence of 4-6 weeks' worth of work.

+Be innovative.
+This applies to your thinking and to the way you choose and use your materials.

+For process drawing, your drawings must lead to the Examination Artwork (and not be a random drawing done for its own sake.)

+For end-product drawing, your drawing should be a larger, more fully resolved drawing showing the interesting content you have developed that links to the Examination Artwork.
+It may be a series of smaller drawings - a diptych, triptych or polyptych.

+Demonstrate great skill in your use of medium whether pencil, charcoal, pastel, watercolour or non-traditional drawing medium.

+Show that you have your own individual way of working: show that you have developed your own language of drawing.

+[35 Marks]

-4. ARTWORK
+4. EXAMINATION ARTWORK